cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * subject.
 The 'subject' is encoded exactly like issuer.

 * subjectPublicKeyInfo.
-The 'AlgorithmIdentifier' field including parameters is encoded as the CBOR int 'subjectPublicKeyAlgorithm' (see {{pkalg}}) or a CBOR OID tag {{I-D.ietf-cbor-tags-oid}}.
-For id-ecPublicKey the namedCurve parameter is encoded in the CBOR int.
-When an CBOR OID is used, parameters are not supported.
+The 'AlgorithmIdentifier' field including parameters is encoded as the CBOR int 'subjectPublicKeyAlgorithm' (see {{pkalg}}) or as an array with an unwrapped CBOR OID tag {{I-D.ietf-cbor-tags-oid}} optionally followed by the parameters encoded as a CBOR byte string.
 In general, the 'subjectPublicKey' BIT STRING value field is encoded as a CBOR byte string.
 This specification assumes the BIT STRING has zero unused bits and the unused bits byte is omitted.
 For rsaEncryption and id-ecPublicKey, the encoding of subjectPublicKey is further optimized as described in {{alg-encoding}}.

 * issuerUniqueID.
 Not supported.